Educational Programs

 All seasons

-Learn about local history in our voyageur program.
-Bake traditional bannock bread around a campfire, hike along a historic portage trail, play games, and learn about the voyageur lifestyle.
+Learn about local history in our heritage program.
+Bake traditional bannock bread around a campfire, hike along a historic portage trail, play traditional games, and learn the story of the indigenous people of this land.
 Pair this program with a hike or a snowshoe!

 Fur Trade Game